scarnyc/2020-Presidential-Election-NY-Times-Sentiment-Analyzer/README.md

 (considering that the President's impeachment trial that was happening during the same time the articles were collected).

 Next Steps:
- - edit prediction functions to filter out articles before 2019 and candidates who are no longer in the race
+ - edit filter_dataframe() function to filter out positive Trump articles
+ - resolve Mike Bloomberg & Pete Butiggieg issue with input NYT API data pipeline
  - Add logging functionality

  More to come...